CryptechTest/minetest_doc_items/README.md

 and usage help texts in free-form and even custom automatically generated texts for mod-specific information like flammability in Minetest Game.
-This is one of the core features of this mod; the mod relies on other mods to provide their custom help texts for a full documentation.
+This is one of the core features of this mod; the mod relies on other mods to provide their custom help texts for a complete help.

 If you find a particular item which is lacking an explanation on usage, request the mod author to add `doc_items` support.
 (But please wait